michaelbrooks/uw-message-coding/README.md

    $ vagrant up
    ```

-3. Once your Ubuntu VM is started, you can SSH into it with `vagrant ssh`
+3. Once your Ubuntu VM is started, you can SSH into it with `vagrant ssh`.
-   or SSH to `localhost:2222`.
+   This will use a key-based authentication to log you into the VM.

+   You can also log in using any SSH client (e.g. PuTTY), at `localhost:2222`.
+   The username and password are both `vagrant`, or you can
+   also configure key-based auth: use `vagrant ssh-config` to find
+   the private key for accessing the VM.

    When you log in, your terminal will automatically drop into
    a Python virtualenv and cd to `/home/vagrant/uw-message-coding`.